Crassula elegans (Elegant Crassula) Care Indoors, Propagation & Common Problems

 Watering

-Use water that is at room temperature to water the plant to avoid shocking it as it can cause sudden brown leaf spots and reduced growth.
+Use water that is at room temperature to avoid cold shock it as it can cause reduced growth and sudden leaf loss.
+Only water with chlorine-free water like rain water to prevent browning of leaves.

 Light Requirements

-If the light is not sufficient, the plant will become etiolated with elongated stems and pale leaves.
-You may grow Crassula elegans under grow lights if the natural lighting is not adequate.
-Check out these full spectrum grow lights on Amazon.
+If the light is not sufficient, the plant will become etiolated with elongated stems and pale leaves and may drop its leaves.
+You use grow lights if the natural lighting is not adequate.

 Regularly rotate the pot to ensure that the plant receives light on all sides for even growth and to prevent lopsided growth.